What Critical Role is Teaching Us About the Magic of Group Storytelling

 “A war?
 Interesting.
 While the General is distracted at the war council, let’s sneak into their mansion and steal their most prized possessions”

 There is no right or wrong answer.
-There are no train tracks forcing the story to go in any one direction.
-Once the DM puts the pieces in front of the players, all bets are off.
-They release control of their story and let the collective group determine where the narrative takes them.
+Once the DM puts a scenario in front of the players, they release control of that story and let the collective group determine where the narrative takes them, which could be hundreds of miles, literally and figuratively, from where they started.

-So, TTRPGs set the stage to tell stories through gaming, and liveplay streaming allows these stories to reach an ever-growing audience.
-But the big question is: are the stories told through the medium of D&D any good?
+So, TTRPGs set the stage to tell stories through gaming, and liveplay streaming allowed these stories to reach an ever-growing audience.
+But the big question still remains: are the stories told through DnD actually any good?

 Creative conflict